jedisct1/swift-sodium/README.md

 It leverages the [Sodium](https://download.libsodium.org/doc/) library, and although Swift is the primary target, the framework can also be used in Objective C applications.

+## Please help!

+The current Swift-Sodium documentation is not great.
+Your help to improve it and make it awesome would be very appreciated!

 ## Usage

 Add `Sodium.framework` as a dependency to your project, and import the module: